teresalves/teresalves.github.io/content/blog/03-malicious-links/index.md

 ---
 title: "Oh no!
 I clicked a malicious link!"
 description: "Will my computer explode?"
-summary: "What happens when we enter a website we should not have clicked"
+summary: "What happens when we enter a website we should not have clicked?"
 date: 2025-10-24T22:00:00+02:00
 lastmod: 2025-10-24T22:22:22+02:00
 draft: false